nicole-zy/Interactive-Lab-Hub/Lab 4/README.md

 ![alt text](https://github.com/nicole-zy/Interactive-Lab-Hub/blob/Spring2021/Lab%204/1.png?width=1500&height=1100)

+First we just used paper to design the display.
+We drew a dance floor and pretended the sensors were attached.
+And because this is a game designed for fingers (instead of whole bodies like the original game) we had to make sure the left and right sensors were close enough that the player didn't need to significantly move in during game play, but also far enough to provide a challenge.
+When designed the box where the pi would sit, we needed to make sure it was at a good position where the player wasn't sitting awkwardly in order to see the screen and play the game at the same time, but we also wanted to make sure we hid all the wires and bits and pieces behind the scenes.

 **b.
 Make a video of your paper display in action.**

 Video:
 https://drive.google.com/file/d/1ltNlWnclFwYRP54Q4Q9FjGbJpE1IbWqA/view?usp=sharing

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+Because the game play is done seated, we don't need to cover that much area with our design.
+The dance floor should be significantly close to the hidden pi and the screen so that the player can see the commands on the screen easily.
+We cut out a screen on the cardboard so the screen would be visible, but none of the wiring or other parts of the pi would be.

 ### Part D
 ### Materiality